 The letter of acceptance will be mailed about 10 days from the day of selection.
 Please follow the enrollment procedure outlined in the documents.
 Applicants who have completed the process will receive an enrollment permit, followed by information for new students, and a guide on educational material expenses.

-Make your dreams come true at FCA!
+Make your dreams come true at TECH.C.FUKUOKA!

 We will help realize your dreams with access to many job offers and enhanced support.
 We offer seminars and private sessions on basic conduct in a business setting or during interviews.
 Our extensive experience and connections to the Jikei group open doors to potential job opportunities in Tokyo and elsewhere in the country.